lennartkerkvliet/statutes/internal-regulations.md

 Moreover, the Bureau can also call a vote to suspend a Bureau member if that member has become a serious liability to IFLRY's reputation, is suspected of some serious misconduct, or is suspected of fraudulent behaviour.
 Such a vote has to be called for by at least three Bureau members, and announced to the Bureau and MOs at least two weeks before the Bureau vote for suspension.
 The announcement has to include the grounds on which the three Bureau members believe this paragraph to be applicable.
 For this vote the member who is proposed to be suspended has no vote, and the vote is carried if and only if no present Bureau member votes against it, and a majority of Bureau votes cast being in favour (counting present abstentions as votes cast).

-A suspension removes a Bureau member from his or her position up to and including the next GA, unless a simple majority of the Bureau vote to remove the suspension.
+A suspension removes a Bureau member from his or her position up to and including the next General Assembly, unless a simple majority of the Bureau vote to remove the suspension.
 In a case where the suspension still stands, there will be a vote of no confidence against the suspended member organised as per the Rules of Procedure at the next General Assembly.
 If the motion of no-confidence fails the member is reinstated.
 If a motion of no-confidence is carried, elections are organised as per the Rules of Procedure.

 If a Bureau member is suspended, the subsequent vacant position can be filled by the remaining Bureau, under the same regulations as that for resigning Bureau members under the Rules of Procedure.